The Pros and Cons of Using Xero Software

 Xero Pricing and Costs

 Xero offers various pricing plans to cater to businesses of different sizes and requirements, with all plans including essential accounting features and room for growth.
-New users can take advantage of a 30-day free trial to access all features before deciding on the most suitable plan.
+New users can access all features for a 30-day free trial before deciding on the most suitable plan.

-- Starter: Priced at $25 USD per month, this plan is suitable for sole traders, new businesses, and self-employed individuals.
+- Starter: Priced at $25 USD per month, this plan suits sole traders, new businesses, and self-employed individuals.

 - Standard: As their most popular plan, priced at $40 USD per month, the Standard plan caters to growing small businesses.